 Sometimes I feel that teaching & learning is in a state of twilight zone.
 An era of song and dance has given over to evidence base practice and a focus on progress which has now been linked to pay.
-Performance is important however we need to be cautious that we don’t over prescribe neat solutions and create a culture of fear that will choke of creativity and risk taking in the classroom.
-We must how radical do we go?
+Performance is important however we need to be cautious that we don’t over prescribe neat solutions and create a culture of fear that will choke out creativity and risk taking in the classroom.
+But how radical do we go?

 Leadership of Teaching & Learning Catch-22

 I was honest and transparent but some colleagues were wary of my intentions.
 Many, if not all, did not trust me.
-Not necessarily because of me but the that in the past five years the school had experienced seven principals and five restructures – fear is evident.
-A particular colleague was so mistrusting of my intentions that he had asked his Head of Subject if I was going to sack him because I popped my head in his classroom and asked if everything was alright.
-See, after the Christmas break I made it a point see everyone and ask how things are going (I was still new to the school and had not met everyone properly).
-That’s was my intention, however, he interpreted it differently, which is shame because he was good.
+Not necessarily because of me but that in the past five years the school had experienced seven principals and five restructures – fear is evident.
+A particular colleague was so mistrusting of my intentions that he had asked his head of subject if I was going to sack him because I popped my head in his classroom and asked if everything was alright.
+We just returned from Christmas break I made it a point to see everyone and ask them how things are going (I was still new to the school and had not met everyone properly).
+That was my intention, however, he interpreted it differently, which is shame because he was good.

 This year things began to change.
-Under our new Executive Principal I was made Head of Key Stage 3 (Years 8/9) with more emphasis on the pastoral side and performance management landed on the Vice Principal’s desk.
+Under our new Executive Principal I was made head of key stage 3 (Years 8/9) with more emphasis on the pastoral side and performance management landed on the Vice Principal’s desk.
 Before the dust settled I had staff asking me for support in planning and pedagogy.
 I had more discussions about philosophy of learning and radical ideas than I ever had when I was over teaching & learning and, in general, more people spoke to me.
 What was happening?
-Colleagues seek my advice, coaching and ideas but not when it was my actual job!
+Colleagues seeked my advice, coaching and ideas but not when it was my actual job!

 The change appears to be that the fear was removed.
 This only affirmed what I was toying with in my head – things had to change if we are to improve in the classroom.
 We need to start thinking outside the box, or let’s just get rid of the box, when it comes to staff development.
 Some of my ideas are already happening across the country and the others are up or debate.